 Individual Taxpayer Identification Numbers (ITIN)

 An Individual Taxpayer Identification Number (ITIN) is a form of tax identification issued by the Internal Revenue Service (IRS).
-Moreover, an individual is eligible to receive an ITIN, regardless of their immigration status.
-An ITIN allows people to work as independent contractors or a freelancer.
-Contrary to popular belief, it is safe to apply for an ITIN due to privacy laws.
+Individuals are eligible to receive an ITIN, regardless of their immigration status.
+An ITIN allows people to work as independent contractors or freelancers.
 However, it is important to note that an ITIN DOES NOT authorize a person to work in the United States or provide eligibility for social security benefits.
 It also DOES NOT grant a person with lawful immigration status.

 Some of the benefits of having an ITIN include being able to: